 Both online and in-person weight loss programs can prescribe GLP-1 medications.
 The right choice depends on your priorities, budget, and medical needs.
 Here is how they stack up.

-Online vs. In-Person Weight Loss Programs: An Honest Comparison: telehealth enables access to FDA-approved GLP-1 medications without in-person visits.
-Clinical trials show 15-22% weight loss.
-Weight Method connects patients with licensed providers for virtual consultations starting at $297/month with direct-to-door shipping.
+Online vs. In-Person Weight Loss Programs: An Honest Comparison: telehealth makes GLP-1 weight-loss care accessible without in-person visits.
+Weight Method connects patients with licensed providers for virtual consultations and offers compounded semaglutide and tirzepatide from $199/month with direct-to-door shipping.

 Key Fact